-Large print versions of wall text and exhibition labels in our galleries are available at the front desk.
-Visitors can request a copy of these texts from Visitor Services staff.
+Large-print versions of wall text, brochures, and exhibition labels in our galleries are available at the front desk.
+Digital versions of our brochures are screen-reader enabled on our website.

-Bartos Theater is an auditorium located on the Lower Atrium level of our building that is frequently used for the List’s events and programs.
-Visitors can use the elevator located across from the List’s galleries to access the lower level.
+Bartos Theater is an auditorium located on the Lower Atrium level of our building that is frequently used for the List Center’s events and programs.
+Visitors can use the elevator located across from our galleries to access the lower level.

 Wheelchair seating is available at the entrance of the Bartos Theater.

 Communication Access Realtime Translation (CART) services to mobile devices are available for most panel discussions and lectures hosted by the List Center in the Bartos Theater.
 Please check event or program listings to see whether services will be provided.
 If you have any questions or would like to request services for a program, please listinfo [at] mit.edu (contact us) in advance.